$0 North Carolina Adoption Quick-Start Checklist

 The Interstate Compact on the Placement of Children is a uniform law that has been adopted by all 50 states, the District of Columbia, and the U.S. Virgin Islands.
 North Carolina adopted it in 1971.
 The Compact establishes a legal framework to ensure that when a child is placed for foster care or adoption across state lines, the placement is safe and appropriate — and that the receiving state has evaluated the home and approved the placement before the child is moved.

-The core principle is simple: a child cannot legally be transported across state lines for foster care or adoption until the receiving state has approved the placement in writing.
-Violating this rule can jeopardize the entire adoption and expose all parties to serious legal consequences.
+The core principle is simple: a child cannot be moved across state lines for foster care or adoption until the receiving state has approved the placement in writing and any required sending-state clearance is complete.
+An early move can jeopardize the placement and adoption and require corrective action.

 In North Carolina, the ICPC office is housed within the NC DHHS Division of Social Services.
 It is the point of contact for both incoming requests (North Carolina as the receiving state) and outgoing requests (North Carolina as the sending state).